alex-bellon/wikipedia/README.md

 - [Hobby tunneling](https://en.wikipedia.org/wiki/Hobby_tunneling) - tunnel construction as a diversion.
 - [Jobsworth](https://en.wikipedia.org/wiki/Jobsworth) - a person who uses the (typically minor) authority of their job in a deliberately uncooperative way, or who seemingly delights in acting in an obstructive or unhelpful manner.
 It characterizes one who upholds petty rules even at the expense of effectiveness or efficiency.
 - ["I'm not a scientist"](https://en.wikipedia.org/wiki/I'm_not_a_scientist) is a phrase that has been often used by American politicians, primarily Republicans, when asked about a scientific subject, such as global warming, or the age of the earth.
+- [Leave the gate as you found it](https://en.wikipedia.org/wiki/Leave_the_gate_as_you_found_it) - a rule in countryside areas throughout the world.
+If a gate is found open, it should be left open, and if it is closed, it should be left closed.
+If a closed gate absolutely must be traversed, it should be closed again afterwards.
+Leaving a closed gate open can lead to animals escaping or unwanted mingling.
+Leaving an open gate closed can prevent livestock from accessing water or other resources.
 - [Long-time nuclear waste warning messages](https://en.wikipedia.org/wiki/Long-time_nuclear_waste_warning_messages) - intended to deter human intrusion at nuclear waste repositories in the far future, within or above the order of magnitude of 10,000 years.
 - [Luddite fallacy](https://en.wikipedia.org/wiki/Technological_unemployment#The_Luddite_fallacy) - used to express the view that those concerned about long term technological unemployment are committing a fallacy, as they fail to account for compensation effects.
+- [Navies of landlocked countries](https://en.wikipedia.org/wiki/Navies_of_landlocked_countries) - A landlocked navy is a naval force operated by a country that does not have a coastline.
+While these states are unable to develop a sea-going, blue-water navy, they may still deploy armed forces on major lakes or rivers.
 - [Numerology](https://en.wikipedia.org/wiki/Numerology) - any belief in the divine or mystical relationship between a number and one or more coinciding events.
 - [Open access](https://en.wikipedia.org/wiki/Open_access)
 - [Operation London Bridge](https://en.wikipedia.org/wiki/Operation_London_Bridge) - the plan for what will happen in the United Kingdom after the death of Queen Elizabeth II.